CosmicEon/portfolio/README.md

-#My Portfolio
+# My Portfolio

 Here is my portfolio site's code.
-I've build this site with the intent to showcase my skill set for anyone itrested in my work.
+I've build this site with the intent to showcase my skill set for anyone interested in my works.

 ## 1.Technologies Used
 - HTML5